 The principal is responsible to see that only eligible students represent the school in interscholastic athletics.
-Any question concerning athletic eligibility or other IHSA rules should be referred to the principal.
-Only the IHSA Executive Director is authorized to make formal rulings on eligibility.
+Any question concerning athletic eligibility should be referred to the principal.
+Only the IESA Executive Director is authorized to make formal rulings on eligibility.